 Possible natural history of crater

-Currently it is considered that Patomskiy Crater was created by the internal (endogenous) processes of Earth.
+Currently geologists assume that Patomskiy Crater was created by the internal (endogenous) processes of Earth.
 Geophysical research shows that there is no large metal object or meteorites below the crater.

 The age of these processes was determined by the tree-ring analysis of the few trees growing on the slopes of crater and near it.

 According to this analysis formation of Patomskiy crater started some 500 years ago.
-Then, at the end of the 15th century – early 16th century many trees were felled by some process and many new ones started to grow here some 480 – 400 years ago.
+Then, at the end of the 15th century – early 16th century due to some process many trees fell and many new ones started to grow here some 480 – 400 years ago.
 At this time formed the inner part of crater (but not the central bulge) – limestone blocks here are weathered to a greater extent.

 Some centuries later, in 1841 – 1842 the outer layer of the cone formed.
 At this time many trees around the crater were damaged, thus these events were quite violent and very well could have caused the bad fame of the crater among Yakuts.

-Latest episode was the formation of the bulge inside the crater – it consists of least weathered rocks.
-It has not been dated because there are no trees inside the crater which would provide data.
+The last episode was the formation of the bulge inside the crater – it consists of least weathered rocks.
+Specialists could not date it because there are no trees inside the crater which would provide data.

-It is not entirely clear though how the crater was formed.
-Its formation can be compared to volcanic processes but such kind of volcanism is not known from other locations on Earth except for similar, smaller crater in Sayan Mountains (also in Russia) which is some 10 – 15 m tall.
+Nevertheless we do not know for sure how the crater was formed.
+Its formation can be compared to volcanic processes but scientists do not know comparable examples of volcanism in other locations on Earth except for a similar, smaller crater in Sayan Mountains (also in Russia) which is some 10 – 15 m tall.